-For pre-vocational skills, students can decorate a spring basket made out of a milk carton (they can be collected at the school cafeteria) and cover it with construction paper, add grassy ester filler inside, and gather green plastic easter eggs and fill them uo with goodies for children (candy or small toys).
+For pre-vocational skills, students can decorate a spring basket made out of a milk carton (they can be collected at the school cafeteria) and cover it with construction paper, add grassy ester filler inside, and gather green plastic Easter eggs and fill them up with goodies for children (candy or small toys).
 The green plastic eggs will serve to represent the green eggs from the story green eggs and ham.
 As the theme is being extended by making spring baskets, students will be doing a good cause by donating the spring baskets to special needs children in the school.
 The baskets can be presented to the children after the story Green Eggs and Ham is read to them.

 ~Submitted by Valerie from Florida

 Read the story Green Eggs and ham.
-Then have the kids make scrambled eggs and chop peices of spinach and ham into it. (or use green food coloring) Could also use a flannel board or rebus board and have the kids do the story by looking at the pictures.
+Then have the kids make scrambled eggs and chop pieces of spinach and ham into it. (or use green food coloring) Could also use a flannel board or rebus board and have the kids do the story by looking at the pictures.

 ~Submitted by Criss

 Dr. Seuss Activities - A to Z Teacher's Stuff

 Dr. Seuss Inspires Kids To Read - Education World

 Preschool Dr. Seuss Theme - Everything Preschool